Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 We will work hard to have your charges dismissed or reduced through an agreement.
 If eventually, your case goes to trial, Attorney Carl Barkemeyer will vigorously plead your case and try as much to secure a not guilty verdict.
 If in any case, a conviction is inevitable, or if you must plead guilty in the long run, we will work hand in hand with the prosecutors and the court to get you much lower sentence to get back to your life as quickly as possible.

 It is very difficult to get yourself out from a criminal charge like Nonconsensual disclosure of a private image, getting a private photo from someone, and disclosing it without their consent.
 You would need to get in touch with a strong and experienced attorney that will get you free.
-Carl Barkemeyer, Criminal Defense Attorney has you covered.
-He is a criminal defense attorney that you give your trust with whenever you need help getting cleared.
+The Barkemeyer Law Firm has you covered.
+We are criminal defense attorneys that you give your trust with whenever you need help getting cleared.